Background

 What about using music in my class?

 Music playback and performance within a face-to-face class is almost always permitted under fair use laws and most terms of service.
 This does not always apply to online courses, however, as the source of the music you are adding to your online class may have its own terms of service that may prohibit this.
-Please read the service provider's terms of service and check with the Instructional Design & Access team at the Media Resources Center if you need guidance for your online course materials.
+Please read the service provider's terms of service and check with the Office of Instructional Resources team at the Media Resources Center if you need guidance for your online course materials.

 Can I use music in my video or live streamed event?